mmatuska/mfsbsd/BUILD.md

 your needs.

 The default root password is "mfsroot".
-You can pick a difrerent password with the ROOTPW or ROOTPW_HASH make variables.
+You can pick a difrerent password with the `ROOTPW` or `ROOTPW_HASH` make variables.

+This password can be used to log in as root over SSH.

+To disable remote root login, pass `PERMIT_ROOT_LOGIN=no` to make.

+To disallow password authentication for root, set `PERMIT_ROOT_LOGIN=without-password`.
+If you do so, remember to add your SSH keys to `conf/authorized_keys` if you want to be able to log in via SSH.

 ## Additional packages and files
 If you want any packages installed, copy the .tbz files that should be